-There was a rolling programme of training, supervision and appraisals and these areas were routinely monitored as part of the monthly quality monitoring processes.
-It was noted that additional training had been provided to staff in areas such as equality and diversity, communicating effectively, confidentiality and data protection.
+There was a rolling programme of training, supervision and appraisals and these areas were routinely monitored as part of the monthly quality monitoring processes by a senior manager.
+It was noted that additional training had been provided to staff in areas such as: deprivation of liberty safeguards (Dols), general data protection regulations (GDPR), risk assessments, support planning, restrictive practices, recording skills and person centred planning.

 Arrangements were in place to embed the regional operational safeguarding policy and procedure into practice, to ensure that the service users were safe and protected from harm.

 The review of records confirmed that any potential safeguarding incidents had been managed appropriately.
 The role of the Adult Safeguarding Champion (ASC) was discussed during the inspection and the inspector was advised that a senior director within the organisation holds this responsibility and ensures that the organisation's safeguarding activity is in accordance with the regional policy and procedures.

-Discussion with staff confirmed that they were they were aware of what action to take if they had concerns about a person being abused and that they had been empowered to do so.
-The Annual Position Report will be completed in 2020.
-The person charge stated that this will be forwarded to RQIA.
+Discussion with staff confirmed that they were aware of what action to take if they had concerns regarding a service user being safeguarded and that they had been empowered to do so.
+Assurances were provided that the Annual Position Report will be completed in 2020.
+This will be reviewed during the next inspection.